pypy/pypy.org/posts/2022/06/record-known-result.rst

 In combination with for example property-based testing this can find a lot of the bugs, but is of course no guarantee.

-Many things aren't expressible!
+Many things aren't expressible.
 The new hint is much less powerful than some of the recent pattern based optimization systems (e.g. `metatheory.jl`__) that allow library authors to express rewrites.
 Instead, we designed the hint to minimally fit into the existing optimizers at the cost of power and ease of use.
-The most obvious limitation compared to pattern based approaches is that the ``record_known_result`` hint cannot quantify over unknown values, only use once that are available in the program.
+The most obvious limitation compared to pattern based approaches is that the ``record_known_result`` hint cannot quantify over unknown values.
+It can only use values that are available in the program.
 As an example, it's not really possible to express that ``bigint_sub(x, x) == bigint(0)`` for *arbitrary* big integers ``x``.